 With this new policy, prospective students will benefit from greater transparency and predictability.
 These improvements may also create greater incentive for students to enroll in AP courses and for high schools to provide a robust set of offerings.

-The System’s new AP Credit Acceptance policy will dramatically increase the return on the state’s investment.
+The new policy will dramatically increase the return on the state’s investment.
 In the 2016–17 academic year alone, the state spent more than $12 million on AP exams.
 In that same year, UNC System students missed out on 13,950 course credits under the existing policy.

 The change in policy will allow students to move through the System more efficiently and enter the workforce more quickly, fully prepared to succeed in and contribute to the state’s growing economy.